gochoam/phosphor-stackedpanel/README.md

 tabs](http://phosphorjs.github.io/phosphor-tabs/api/) uses stacked panels to implement Tabs Panel.

 A simple example is shown below.
-The following code import the required modules and creates some basic content fir the panel:
+The following codes import the required modules and creates some basic content for the panel:

 ```typescript